Brook, Heywood

 Brook in the parish of Heywood, north of Westbury in Wiltshire, England, is an historic estate.
 It was the seat of Robert Willoughby, 1st Baron Willoughby de Broke (c.
 1452 – 1502), KG, an important supporter of King Henry VII, whose title unusually incorporates the name of his seat, in order to differentiate him from his ancestors Barons Willoughby of Eresby, seated at Eresby Manor near Spilsby in Lincolnshire.
 A medieval wing survives of the mansion house known as Brook Hall, a Grade I listed building which stands near the Biss Brook.

 History

 The estate was held by Stanley Abbey from the 13th century until the Dissolution.
 It formed part of Westbury parish until 1896, when Heywood civil parish was created from the northern part of Westbury.

 Descent

 Paveley

-The earliest recorded holder is the Paveley family, which held it in the reign of King Henry I (1100–1135).
+The earliest recorded holder is the Paveley family, which held it in the reign of Henry I of England 1100–1135).
 Rogers gives the descent of Brook as follows: